 In case you are stuck with email subject lines, we have created the biggest collection of best performing email subject lines here.

 47).
 Not asking users to add/mark your email address in address book/safe sender list

 SendX strongly recommends this to its users.
 And this step is a part of our deliverability checklist which we go through with for all customers.

 Gmail subscribers should be encouraged to create a filter to ensure none of your emails ever go to SPAM.
 This is a really neat trick that you must follow.

 Here is how you do it for all popular email clients.

 48).
-Not segmenting the list (sending every email to all subscribers)
+Not segmenting the list (sending all emails to all subscribers)

 This might change based on your business.
 If you cater to users with multiple interests it is best to segment them based on that and so that you only send relevant emails.

-Segments are a combination of (and) and (or) conditions on top of lists, tags and custom fields.
+Segments are a combination of (and) and (or) conditions on top of your email lists.